How to protect your WordPress website from hackers in 9 steps

 Wordfence 2FA settings, if you use Wordfence…

-With the WP 2FA plugin which works in conjunction with Authenticator app on your phone.
+With the WP 2FA plugin which works in conjunction with the Authenticator app on your phone.
 When an administrator logs in, a 6-digit code is sent via SMS to the phone that’s configured on your account.

 9 – Get your website onto Cloudflare